Skip to content

 Description

-Unbind your personal information.
+Unbind your personal information in the current channel.

 dota2tracker.rename <nick_name>